U.S. Route 322 in Pennsylvania

 U.S. Route 322 (US 322) is a spur of US 22, running from Cleveland, Ohio, east to Atlantic City, New Jersey.
-In the U.S. state of Pennsylvania, the route runs from the Ohio state line in West Shenango Township southeast to the Commodore Barry Bridge over the Delaware River in Chester, at which point the route crosses into New Jersey.
+In the U.S. state of Pennsylvania, the route runs from the Ohio state line in West Shenango Township southeast to the Commodore Barry Bridge over the Delaware River in Chester, at which point the route crosses into New Jersey, meeting the New Jersey Turnpike at exit 2.
 The route passes near or through several cities, including Meadville, DuBois, State College, and Harrisburg.
 US 322 in Pennsylvania is named the 28th Division Highway in honor of the 28th Infantry Division.

 Route description

 In Pennsylvania, US 322 is signed as 28th Division Highway, in honor of the 28th Infantry Division.